Hey, is that the next top-notch pit master I see there? I think it is…

 - Which type of wood chips or chunks will make or break your flavor profile.

 - How to calculate the exact minutes needed for slow cooking these ribs.

 - A breakdown of each technique used in smoking them.

 - Tips on how to tell when they’re done like a pro; and My personal secrets on how to finish them off.

 Ready?
 Baste away and let’s get smokin’!

-Equipment and Ingredients Needed for Smoking Baby Back Ribs
+Shopping for Baby Back Ribs

 Preparing Baby Back Ribs for Smoking